devops329/devops/instruction/mergeConflicts/mergeConflicts.md

 ## Merging your fork

-In the case where you make a change to your fork that causes a conflict, you will need to resolve the conflict in your development environment.
+In the case where you make a change to your fork that causes a conflict with the course repository, you will need to resolve the conflict from your development environment.

 Open a command console window in your development environment and navigate to the directory containing your fork.
 The first time you resolve a merge conflict you will need to associate your repository with the remote's upstream repository that the fork was created from.
 You can do that with this command: